vonssy/AssetoFinance-BOT/README.md

 **Made with ❤️ by [vonssy](https://github.com/vonssy)**

-*Thank you for using Asseto Fiance BOT!
+*Thank you for using Asseto Finance BOT!
 Don't forget to ⭐ star this repository.*

 </div>